 There’s nothing wrong with standing back and thinking.
 To paraphrase several sages: “Nobody can think and hit someone at the same time.”

 In this way, Regarding the Pain of Others may be read as the palinode of palinodes.
-Whereas On Photography recanted the aestheticism of the early essays in favor of moral seriousness, she now recants the severity of its Plato-citing iconoclasm, not to celebrate a renewed aestheticism (atrocity camp, say), but rather to uphold moderation.
+Whereas On Photography recanted the aestheticism of the early essays in favor of moral seriousness, she now recants the severity of its Plato-citing iconoclasm—not to celebrate a renewed aestheticism (atrocity camp, say), but rather to uphold moderation.
 Look at the pictures, she says, and then reflect upon them.
 Combine aesthetics and intellect, sensuous experience and moral reflection.
-Experience and interpret.
+Feel and interpret.

 The entire book is encapsulated on its strangest page, the one containing the epigraphs: